Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Results

 \subsection{2D Froeschl\'e map}

-Next, the map given by Eq.~(\ref{eq9}) is investigated in the same manner as in the previous subsection.
-Figures~\ref{figur4}(a) and (b) show the mLE and HE distributions, respectively, in the mixed space $k\times x_0$ with $p_0=0.0$, and exhibit the same structure as the Chirikov standard map does, i.e. bifurcating tongues of regular motion creeping in the chaotic zone.
-A significant difference is that the HEs gather around two extreme values, i.e. 0 for regular and 1 for chaotic regions, which is different than it was for the Chirikov standard map, and with a negligible gradient in between.
+In order to check the robustness of the results obtained for the Chirikov standard map, the 2D Froeschl\'e map given by Eq.~(\ref{eq9}) is investigated in the same manner as in the previous subsection.
+Fig.~\ref{figur4}(a) and (b) show the mLE and $H$ distributions, respectively, in the mixed space $k\times x_0$ with $p_0=0$, and exhibit the same structure as the Chirikov standard map does, i.e. bifurcating tongues of regular motion creeping in the chaotic zone.
+A significant difference is that the values of $H$ gather around two extreme values, i.e. $\sim 0$ for regular and $\sim 1$ for chaotic regions, different than they were for the Chirikov standard map, and with a negligible gradient in between.

 Statistical distributions, displayed in Fig.~\ref{figur5}(a) (note a logarithmic scale for the ordinate), reveal an almost uniform distribution of mLEs for chaotic motion.
-Fittings performed for HE computation are not as reliable as in the former case, though.
-For example, the Pearson coefficient $R^2$ can attain a value as small as 0.0.
-On the other hand, a majority of fittings are characterized by errors small enough to allow examining at least general features of the HE distribution [compare with Fig.~\ref{figur5}(b)].
-Although the maximal 99\% confidence interval range can be as wide as the whole theoretical range of HE values (spanning a unit interval from 0 to 1), the standard deviations do not exceed the value of 0.19, and (i) are centered around small absolute values, as indicated by the histogram in Fig.~\ref{figur5}(b), and (ii) allow to distinguish chaotic from regular motions due to clearly separated peaks near extremal values of $H$.
+Fittings performed for the estimation of $H$ are not as reliable as in the former case, though.
+For example, the Pearson coefficient $R^2$ can attain a value as small as 0.
+On the other hand, a majority of fittings are characterized by errors small enough to allow examining at least general features of the $H$ distribution [compare with Fig.~\ref{figur5}(b)].
+Although the maximal 99\% confidence interval range can be as wide as the whole theoretical range of $H$ values (spanning a unit interval from 0 to 1), the standard deviations do not exceed the value of 0.19, and (i) are centered around small absolute values, as indicated by the histogram in Fig.~\ref{figur5}(b), and (ii) allow to distinguish chaotic from regular motions due to clearly separated peaks near extremal values of $H$.